OpenFreeEnergy/openfe/docs/guide/setup/alchemical_network_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenFE also provides the convenience classes :class:`.RBFEAlchemicalNetworkPlanner` and :class:`.RHFEAlchemicalNetworkPlanner`, which use the :class:`.RelativeHybridTopologyProtocol` for creating AlchemicalNetworks.
+OpenFE also provides the convenience classes :class:`.RBFEAlchemicalNetworkPlanner` and :class:`.RHFEAlchemicalNetworkPlanner`, which use the :class:`.RelativeHybridTopologyProtocol` for creating :class:`.AlchemicalNetwork`\s.
 For examples using these convenience classes, see :ref:`Relative Alchemical Network Planners cookbook <cookbook/rfe_alchemical_planners.nblink>`.

 .. note::
    The Network Planners are provided for user convenience.
 While they cover